influxdata/helm-charts/charts/influxdb3-enterprise/TROUBLESHOOTING.md

 ## License Issues

-`failed to read license file from path: Is a directory (os error 21)` means the secret in `license.existingSecret` has no `license-file` key.
+`failed to read license file from path: Is a directory (os error 21)` means nothing was mounted at `/etc/influxdb/license`.
+The volume is optional, so this covers both a secret that does not exist in the release namespace and one without a `license-file` key.
 The chart mounts that key at `/etc/influxdb/license`; with any other key the mount is an empty directory.
 Recreate the secret with `--from-file=license-file=...` and confirm `license.type` is `commercial`.
 The `no commercial license found in object